Acorn TV

-Acorn TV is a British–American subscription streaming service offering television programming from Australia, Canada, other Commonwealth countries, Spain, New Zealand, and the United Kingdom.
+Acorn TV is a British–American subscription streaming service offering television programming from Australia, Canada, other Commonwealth countries, Spain, Ireland, New Zealand, and the United Kingdom.
 In other countries, it is available on a variety of devices including Amazon Fire TV, Apple TV, Android TV, Chromecast, and Roku.
-The service is owned by RLJ Entertainment, a joint venture between AMC Networks (which owns a controlling 83% stake) and the RLJ Companies (which owns the remaining 17%).
+The service is owned by RLJ Entertainment, a joint venture between AMC Global Media (which owns a controlling 83% stake) and the RLJ Companies (which owns the remaining 17%).

 History

 Acorn Media Group has distributed British television in the United States since 1994, originally selling VHS tapes before moving into DVD and Blu-ray media.
 Continuing the company's expansion into new formats, Acorn TV launched as a subsection of Acorn's direct-to-consumer e-commerce website in 2011.
 In 2013, Acorn TV was relaunched as a standalone service with expanded content offerings and monthly and annual subscription options.
 In 2013, the service began offering exclusive content, starting with the United States premiere of Doc Martin, Series 6.
 In 2015, Acorn TV was the only niche streaming service to have a program nominated for an Emmy when Curtain: Poirot's Last Case was nominated for Outstanding Television Movie.
 As of December 31, 2016, it had 430,000 paid subscribers.

 Acorn TV launched in the United Kingdom as a service in its own right on April 29, 2020.

 On 24 November 2022, Acorn TV announced without further elaboration that it would no longer be available in South Africa by the end of 2022, and requested that subscribers cancel their memberships.
 The service previously launched in South Africa from December 2018.

 On August 29, 2023, it was announced that Acorn TV would end its services in Portugal as of September 29, 2023.

 On December 20, 2023, Acorn TV announced that it would not be available in Latin America after February 6, 2024.